kingsbayanalytics/azure-ai-search-multimodal-sample/README.md

-Welcome to the **Azure AI Search Multimodal RAG Demo**.
+[MIKE EDITS] Welcome to the **Azure AI Search Multimodal RAG Demo**.
 This repository contains the code for an application designed to showcase [multimodal](https://aka.ms/azs-multimodal) [Retrieval-Augmented Generation (RAG)](https://learn.microsoft.com/azure/search/retrieval-augmented-generation-overview) techniques using [Azure AI Search](https://learn.microsoft.com/azure/search/search-what-is-azure-search).
 This demo combines AI capabilities to create custom copilots / RAG applications that can query, retrieve, and reason over both text and image data.

 With multimodal RAG, you can: